Profit and Loss Statement

 One beneficial thing a profit and loss statement can do is to compare the current year's income and expenses to those of the previous year.
 This would indicate if the decisions you are making are helping you to make more money or less money.

-The balance sheet in contrast gives you a view of your overall financial health, and is an indication of whether your business is improving or going down hill.
+The balance sheet in contrast gives you a view of your overall financial health and is an indication of whether your business is improving or going downhill.

 The profit & loss statement will basically tell the bank if your business is profitable or not.
 While the balance sheet will tell the bank how stable you are financially.